Habitat Restoration Events

 Saturday, May 31; 9:00 AM - 12:00 PM

 Help us take care of the floodplain forest!
 The Crosby Crew meets regularly at Crosby Farm Regional Park, which hosts the Adaptive Silviculture for Climate Change study—a long-term research project aimed at helping our forests become more resilient.
-The Crew will primarily focus on maintaining research plots and collecting data, providing crucial care in the project's formative years.
-We will also manage introduced species like garlic mustard and burdock throughout the park.
+The Crew will primarily focus on maintaining research plots in the project's formative years.
+This includes patching up holes, uprighting loose/downed fencing, and removing vines entangling the plot fences.

 SNA: Spring ‘Nto Action! at Grey Cloud Dunes SNA